 Functional shoulder instability refers to increased movement of the humeral head in the socket.
 This can result in abnormal stressing of other structures around the area.
-It is a diagnosis which can range from mild, unidirectional instability; to multidirectional instability and recurrent dislocations.
+It is a diagnosis that can range from mild, unidirectional instability; to multidirectional instability and recurrent dislocations.

 - Bone shape

-- You obviously can’t help the size of your shoulder joint surfaces, but research shows that those with a smaller or flatter joint sockets are at a greater risk of having shoulder instability.
+- You obviously can’t help the size of your shoulder joint surfaces, but research shows that those with smaller or flatter joint sockets are at a greater risk of having shoulder instability.

 - A Lax, or “loose”, shoulder joint capsule

 - This is something you can change!
 The rotator cuff complex consists of four muscles around the shoulder blade.
 These muscles are designed to control the movement of the glenohumeral joint and centre the arm bone in the socket during exercise.